MIRACLE-Center/CTPelvic1K/readme.md

 ```
 ### 3.3 Testing
 You can use trained models to predict test data.
 In order to be able to do so the test data must be provided in the
 same format as the training data.
+If you want to use the trained models in the Link above, you should modify the path in
+the value of key, 'init', in the dict saved as 'model_best.model.pkl'.